borgnetzwerk/speaker-mining/README.md

 This repository contains a notebook-first workflow for extracting, enriching, disambiguating, deduplicating, and inferring structured talk show knowledge.

-## What Is This?

-Speaker Mining pipeline implementation for research-oriented curation of talk show data.

 The workflow is phase-based and human-in-the-loop where precision matters most:

 1. mention detection